Boundary Waters, Minnesota

 Inside the BWCAW

-Designated primitive campsites are the only legal camping option within the wilderness.
-Sites are marked and maintained by the Forest Service; most include a fire grate (check current fire restrictions before your trip) and a wilderness toilet.
-No reservations are taken for individual campsites – you paddle until you find an open one and claim it.
-In peak season on popular routes, arriving early in the day gives you the best selection.
+Designated primitive campsites are the only legal overnight option inside the wilderness.
+Sites include a fire grate (check current fire restrictions) and a wilderness toilet.
+No advance reservations: you paddle until you find an open site.
+In peak season on busy routes, a campsite claimed by 11 a.m. is a reasonable goal.

 Outside the BWCAW